 A magnetic locator is not as well suited to identify and locate underground utilities lines or cables – a cable and pipe locator is recommended instead for those jobs.

-Pipe and cable locator equipment find these objects by using a transmitter and receiver together to send signals into the ground that bounce onto a cable or pipe, that signal then bounces back up through the ground and is received the tool to help locate the pipe or cable.
-These are useful as they can help find metal objects that may be underground.
+Underground cable and/or pipe and cable locator equipment find these objects by using a transmitter and receiver together to send signals into the ground that bounce onto a cable or pipe, that signal then bounces back up through the ground and is received the tool to help locate the pipe or cable.
+Pipe locators are useful as they can help find metal objects that may be underground.
 Some situations may also benefit from utilizing a pipe tracer as some pipes are not made of metal substances (plastic pipes or tubes for example) if they were buried with a tracer wire.